 - Added value.
 A high added value implies technical or managerial expertise that is very difficult to replicate and could even be protected by patents.
 This implies that a product is systematically offered at a lower cost or of higher quality than a competing product.

 - Scarcity.
 Often related to the existing market size or the resources sector.
 If a market for a good is relatively small and thus scarce, potential competitors may be unwilling to enter this market.
-A good that has a mass-market (low scarcity) is also subject to intense competition.
+A good with a mass-market (low scarcity) is also subject to intense competition.